sbanjara/cs310-tic-tac-toe/README.md

 ## Description
    This project is an implementation of a tic-tac-toe game.
 It was one of the projects of my **Software Engineering I** class.
+   It is written in java 8 and implemented using Model View Controller desgin pattern.
    It has two branches,

    1. **master